HilariousDeathArtist/DCSSConfigFile/README.md

 The other option is to make a branch and then copy and paste the whole thing (including any changes you want) into your config file.

-I recommend reading through HilariousDeathArtist.txt at least once, and trying to get an understanding of the various sections.
+I recommend reading through HilariousDeathArtist.txt at least once, to better understand the various sections.
+If you want to know how a specific option works, the official documentation is at https://gitorious.org/crawl/crawl/blobs/master/crawl-ref/docs/options_guide.txt

 You can include individual features by including specific files: